feibo217/SHIFT-DRP/Readme.md

 # Data Preparation

 ```
-1.Extract the file 'Data\processed_data\GDSC2_AUC.rar' to the path 'Data\processed_data\'
+1.Extract the file 'Data/processed_data/GDSC2_AUC.rar' to the path 'Data/processed_data/'

-2.Use the data located in the 'Data\processed_data\GDSC2_AUC\split_data' path to extract drug representations using the KPGT pre-trained model (refer to https://github.com/lihan97/KPGT).
+2.Use the data located in the 'Data/processed_data/GDSC2_AUC/split_data' path to extract drug representations using the KPGT pre-trained model (refer to https://github.com/lihan97/KPGT).
 The final directory structure will be:
     Data/
     └── KPGT_npz_file/